Recommended Vaccines for Adults by Canadian Pharmacists

 Adults should also consider immunizations in preparation for traveling internationally, as diseases that are not common in western countries are often more prominent in international areas.
 Incorporate a visit to your local doctor’s office into your trip planning process so your doctor can recommend any vaccines that may specifically protect from medical conditions native to your planned destination.

 Workplace Conditions – Adults’ Need for Vaccination

 Whether or not you’ve had a bad experience with vaccinations, it’s essential to keep up with your immunization schedule to receive the maximum protection available from many different and preventable diseases.
-To get for more information about what vaccines you should be taking and when to schedule an appointment with your local doctor to evaluate your immunization needs
+Get more information about what vaccines you should be taking and when to schedule an appointment with your local doctor to evaluate your immunization needs.